OrdnanceSurvey/OS-Open-Greenspace-stylesheets/ESRI Shapefile stylesheets/GeoServer stylesheets (SLD)/README.md

 These are **SLD** files for OS Open Greenspace Layer in **ESRI Shapefile** format for use in **GeoServer**.

-*They have been designed to work with the data as it is supplied.*
+*They have been designed to work with the data loaded into a database, for example PostGIS, with field names in full and in lowercase.*

 ## Quick start guide